 Best for La Jollans: La Jolla Star Transportation

-Rates: I find that it’s best to call them to verify pricing as it has been different than what is listed online.
-Keep in mind that gratuity needs to be added in addition to the cost of your ride.
-My account is preset to add gratuity but you could always call to adjust that up or down, if need be.
+Rates: I find that it’s best to call them to verify pricing.
+It is usually different than what is listed online.
+Gratuity needs to be added to the cost of your ride.
+My account is preset to add gratuity, but you can always call to adjust that up or down if need be.

 I booked them most recently as a Los Angeles International Airport Transfer (LAX) to La Jolla.
 Our flight from Hong Kong landed so early on a Sunday morning that waiting for a flight from LAX to SAN would have taken longer and actually cost more than just hiring a car.
 We were picked up in a Mercedes SUV crossover and delivered without issue to our home in San Diego.
 My credit card was billed automatically.
 The entire experience was pleasant and easy.

-The reason why I did not use Blacklane in this instance is that I wanted to know exactly what kind of car I would be riding in for 2 hours.
-La Jolla Star Transportation has a gorgeous fleet of cars that they own so you know what you’re going to get each time.
+I did not use Blacklane in this instance because I wanted to know exactly what kind of car I would be riding in for 2 hours.
+La Jolla Star Transportation has a gorgeous fleet of cars that they own, so you know what you’re going to get each time.

-They also track flight details so there is no need to worry if your flight is delayed or early.
-At LAX, I called the main number as the car was waiting in the cell phone lot and at the curb of the Tom Bradley Terminal within minutes.
+They also track flight details, so there is no need to worry if your flight is delayed or early.
+At LAX, I called the main number as the car was waiting in the cell phone lot and at the Tom Bradley Terminal curb within minutes.

 Reservations: La Jolla Star Transportation does not have an app or ability to make reservations online.
 You’ll need to call.

-We do not user UberX or UberSelect as we prefer drivers with a commercial license so I can’t comment on other services.
-I have heard complaints regarding use of the app locally with people trying to request UberX and getting UberPool (the carpool service) instead.
+We do not use UberX or UberSelect as we prefer drivers with a commercial license, so I can’t comment on these services.

-Why I Find Uber Problematic: I actively dislike that if you need to contact your driver for any reason, you’re routed through a not-so-reliable 800 number.
-The process was nearly impossible for me to navigate in Austin most recently when I worried I’d left my wallet in the car (thankfully, it was in the safe hands of Four Seasons Hotel Austin).
-I’m convinced that if it was in my Uber, it would have been long gone mostly because the process of getting in touch with a driver is much too cumbersome.
+Why I find Uber problematic: I actively dislike that if you need to contact your driver for any reason, you’re routed through a not-so-reliable 800 number.
+The process was nearly impossible for me to navigate in Austin recently when I worried I’d left my wallet in the car (thankfully, it was in the safe hands of Four Seasons Hotel Austin).
+I’m convinced that if it were in my Uber, it would have been long gone mostly because the process of getting in touch with a driver is much too cumbersome.

-Yes, you often receive text messages that your Uber is arriving, but you are not able to text back after the ride is finished, in my experience.
+Yes, you often receive text messages that your Uber is arriving, but you cannot text back after the ride is finished, in my experience.

-I’ve also been told by many drivers that Uber does not vet their drivers as well as other black car services but have not done enough research to validate that.
-I’ve actually heard some pretty shocking things.
-I’ll leave it at that.
+Many drivers have also told me that Uber does not vet their drivers as well as other black car services but have not done enough research to validate that.

 Rates and Reservations: It’s possible to get a quote online or through the Uber app before requesting a ride.